-Any party in interest may object to the confirmation of the Plan if the party believes what the requirement for confirmation are not met.
+Any party in interest may object to the confirmation of the Plan if the party believes what the requirements for confirmations are not met.
 Many parties in interest, however, are not entitled to vote or accept or reject the Plan.
 A creditor or equity interest holder has a right to vote for or against the Plan only if that creditor or equity interest holder has a claim or equity that is both (1) allowed for voting purposes and (2) impaired.

-In this case, the Plan Proponent believes that Class 5, Class 6, Class 9 and Class 10 claims are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
-The Plan Proponent believes that Class 1, Class 2, Class 3, Class 4, Class 7 and Class 8 which Claims are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.
-Class 5, Class 6, Class 9, Class 10, and Class 11 which claims are Impaired and therefore these claimants are entitled to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that Class 5, Class 6, and Class 9 are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
+The Plan Proponent believes that Class 1, Class 2, Class 3, Class 4, Class 7, and Class 8, which Claims are unimpaired and holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.

+Class 5, Class 6, and Class 9, Class 10, and Class 11 which claims are Impaired and therefore these claimants are entitled to vote to accept or reject the Plan.
+Except that the holders of Class 10 and Class 11 will not exercise a vote as both parties have written off their equity interest of any amounts due and owing to them by the Debtor.